dthanh142/bc-interop/SETUP.md

 ## EOS
 1. `pip install git+https://github.com/EvaCoop/eosjs_python.git` (Until my changes are published to pip)
 2. `cd venv/lib/python3.6/site-packages/eosjs_python/js && npm i --save eosjs@16.0.9`

+### Account creation
-3. create an account on the jungle testnet using http://jungle.cryptolions.io/#home
+An account can be created using http://jungle.cryptolions.io/#home

 ## IOTA
 Note:  IOTA does not need a sender for zero-value transactions.
 This means there is no need to create an account and private key to sign the transaction.